ncbi/sra-tools/README.md

 ### Windows (Visual Studio)

-To generate an MS Visual Studio solution, check out sra-tools and run the standard CMake out-of-source build.
+To generate an MS Visual Studio solution, you will need to first checkout and build ncbi-vdb, then check out sra-tools and run the standard CMake out-of-source build.
 For that, run CMake GUI and point it at the checkout directory.
-Add entries ```VDB_BINDIR=<path-to-sdk-build>``` and ```VDB_INCDIR=<path-to-sdk-headers>``` to the list of cache variables.
-Now, choose one of the supported Visual Studio generators (see NOTE below) and a 64-bit generator, and click on "Configure" and then "Generate".
+Click "Configure", then edit the entries for `VDB_BINDIR` and `VDB_INCDIR` to contain the paths for the CMake build directory for ncbi-vdb and the `interfaces` directory in the ncbi-vdb source directory, respectively.
+Now, choose one of the supported Visual Studio generators (see NOTE below) and a 64-bit generator, and click "Configure" and then "Generate".
 Once the CMake generation succeeds, there will be an MS VS solution file ```sra-tools.sln``` in the build's binary directory.
 You can open it with the Visual Studio and build from the IDE.

 NOTE: This release supports generators ```Visual Studio 15 2017``` and ```Visual Studio 16 2019```, only for 64 bit platforms.